you are too interesting, too capable, too worthy to live without change, transformation and renewal

 Here are some ways I offer support:

 Understanding parts of yourself and developing a deeper, more compassionate relationship with yourself and others.
-This can be helpful to deepen your understanding of why the same challenges/behaviours/emotions keep arising, why change can be difficult and how to understand your own guilt and shame in a less critical or scary way; and how to create change that feel right for you.
+This can be helpful to deepen your understanding of why the same challenges/behaviours/emotions keep arising, why change can be difficult and how to understand your own guilt and shame in a less critical or scary way; and how to create change that feels right for you.

 Working with emotions such as depression, stress, hopelessness, anxiety and anger.
 We can explore why these emotions are present; find safe and helpful ways to connect to them and express them; and find avenues that allow other emotions to be experienced, including how to embody acceptance and compassion for yourself.